kefaslungu/resourceMonitor/readme.md

 This add-on does not replace task manager and other system information programs for Windows.
 Also note the following:

 * CPU usage is given for logical processors, not physical cores.
 This is noticeable for processors which uses Hyper Threading where number of CPU's is twice the number of CPU cores.
-* When you press NVDA+Shift+6 to obtain Windows versions, Windows 8.1 will report itself as Windows 8.
-To find out whether you are using Windows 8.1, press Windows key+Pause to open System properties and look under Windows edition.

 ## Changes for 3.0-dev ##